KipCollo/Java-Revision/java/16.designpattern/Readme.md

 ## Interface Patterns

-**ADAPTER** Provide the interface that client expects,using service of a class with different interfaces.
+1. `ADAPTER` - Provide the interface that client expects,using service of a class with different interfaces.

-**FACADE** Provide an interface that makes a subsystem easy to use.
+2. `FACADE`- Provide an interface that makes a subsystem easy to use.

-**COMPOSITE** Allow clients to treat individual objects and compositions of objects uniformly.
+3. `COMPOSITE` - Allow clients to treat individual objects and compositions of objects uniformly.

-**BRIDGE** Decouple a class that relies on abstract operations from implementations of those abstract operations so that class and implementation can vary independently.
+4. `BRIDGE` - Decouple a class that relies on abstract operations from implementations of those abstract operations so that class and implementation can vary independently.

 ## Responsibiliy Patterns